MILAN FASHION WEEK MENSWEAR FALL/WINTER 2026: DAY 2

 images courtesy of DOLCE & GABBANA

-This season is a deliberate return and true manifesto of individuality, an individuality so powerful that it finally returns its place as a central, essential element of menswear, bidding farewell to the homogenization and uniformity, and reclaiming personal style as the ultimate act of expression.
+This season is a deliberate manifesto of individuality through style, one so powerful that it finally returns its place as a central, essential element of menswear, bidding farewell to the homogenisation and uniformity, and reclaiming personal style as the ultimate act of expression.
+Although individuality was achieved impeccably in the clothing, one cannot help but wonder what was going on with the casting.

-While many have criticised the Italian designers’ lack of diversity in casting, raising the question of whether the very notion of “individuality” failed to be delivered due to its own contradictions, it is worth asking whether Dolce & Gabbana’s creative intention was overlooked, and whether homogeneity in casting was in fact deliberate, emphasising a single recurring face and the many identities articulated through the clothing.
+Many have criticised the Italian designers’ lack of diversity in casting, raising the question of whether the very notion of “individuality” failed to be delivered due to its own contradictions.
+Perhaps it is also worth asking whether Dolce & Gabbana’s creative intention was overlooked, and if homogeneity in casting was in fact intentional, emphasising a single recurring face and the many identities articulated through the clothing.
+Be that as it may, however deliberate the choice, it remains worth questioning with a right to raise critique, as it was even called “Fifty Shades of White” on the internet.

-What became increasingly clear was that although no two men carried the same essence in style, there was the undeniable Dolce & Gabbana je ne sais quoi in the way each of them occupied space.
-Once again, the designer duo accomplished something crucial: they remained deliberately removed from trend, allowing space for timeless elegance to assert itself over time.
+But beyond casting, what became increasingly clear was that although no two men carried the same essence in style, there was the undeniable Dolce & Gabbana je ne sais quoi in the way each of them occupied space.
+The designer duo accomplished something crucial: they remained deliberately removed from trend, allowing space for timeless elegance to assert itself over time.

 Finally, we were summoned to think wisely, and choose our ultimate fighter of elegance: will it be the introspective thinker, the structured rationalist, or the visionary?
 Or perhaps you’d find more appealing the Mediterranean sensualist, or the restless romantic… I would, that much is certain, but that’s a story for another time.